Lawn experts reveal if it is better to seed or fertilize first in spring – the best steps to follow for lush, healthy grass

 'By seeding first, the grass seeds can become established and develop a strong root system as a foundation.
 Once the seeds are showing good, strong growth, you can then add fertilizers for your particular grass and soil type.'

-After the lawn has germinated, around 4-6 weeks after planting the grass seed, you can then apply a round of nutrient-rich lawn fertilizer.
+After the lawn has germinated, around 4-6 weeks after planting the grass seed, you can apply nutrient-rich lawn fertilizer.

-To get rid of lawn weeds, you may also wish to apply a herbicide when you fertilize the grass.
+To get rid of lawn weeds, you may also wish to apply a herbicide when you fertilize the lawn.
 But, to avoid damaging your new seedlings, be sure to check the label first.
-It should tell you how long you need to wait to apply it after sowing fresh seed.
+It should tell you how long you need to wait to apply after sowing fresh seed.

 Gene Caballero is the co-founder of GreenPal which has been described as Uber for lawn care.
 He has been in the landscaping business for over 25 years.